Sunday River Ski & Snowboard Club

 Section 2: Purpose

-Sunday River Ski & Snowboard Club is organized to encourage, advance and improve snow sports through the development of the skills of skiing and snowboarding, the promotion of ski competition, the promotion of good fellowship among skiers and snowboarders, and the preservation of on snow activity in conformity with the Skier's Responsibility Code.
-Sunday River Ski & Snowboard Club will provide social events and programs for family and single memberships to encourage snow sports as family activities.
+Sunday River Ski & Snowboard Club (“SRSSC”) is organized to promote, encourage, advance and improve snow sports programs through the development of the skills of skiing and snowboarding, and the promotion of ski competition.
+“Skiing” and “snowboarding” are general terms intended to include all variances thereof including, but not limited to, telemarking and all other variances derived from traditional skiing and snowboarding.
+In addition, SRSSC will also provide social events and programs for family and single memberships as a means to gather the Sunday River community including the surrounding towns and Gould Academy.

 Section 3: Location

-The Corporation maintains offices on a space available basis at the Sunday River Ski Resort, Competition Services Office, 127 Barker Mountain Road in Newry, Maine.
+The Corporation maintains offices on a space available basis at the Sunday River Ski Resort and a mailing address of PO Box 273 Newry, Maine 04261.

 Section 4: Limitation of Methods

-Sunday River Ski & Snowboard Club shall observe all local, state and federal; laws which apply to a non-profit organization as defined in Section 501(c)(3) of the Internal Revenue Code.
+SRSSC shall observe all local, state and federal laws that apply to a non-profit organization as defined in Section 501(c)(3) of the Internal Revenue Code.

 ARTICLE II